 How ‘Wintering’ Replenishes

-Katherine May is an author of fiction and memoir whose titles include Wintering: The Power of Rest and Retreat in Difficult Times, The Electricity of Every Living Thing, and Burning Out.
+Katherine May is an author of fiction and memoir, including: Wintering: The Power of Rest and Retreat in Difficult Times, The Electricity of Every Living Thing, and Burning Out.
 She is also the editor of an anthology of essays about motherhood, called The Best, Most Awful Job.
 Her podcast is The Wintering Sessions.

 Krista Tippett, host: In so many stories and fables that shape us, cold and snow, the closing in of the light — these have deep psychological as much as physical reality.
 They draw us, even force us to do what Katherine May calls “deeply unfashionable things: slowing down, resting, retreating.”
 This is wintering, as she illuminates it in her book of that title: wintering as at once a season of the natural world, a respite our bodies require, and a state of mind; a cyclical, recurrent weather pattern, if you will, in any life.
 I’ve come to think of our pandemic world as one vast, communal experience of wintering.

 [music: “Seven League Boots” by Zoë Keating]

 I’m Krista Tippett, and this is On Being.

 Katherine May is the author of several books, including The Electricity of Every Living Thing.
 She writes widely and beautifully, on subjects from her love of cold water swimming to her own midlife diagnosis of autism.
 I spoke with her in midwinter 2020.

 The title of your book, of your newest book, is Wintering: The Power of Rest and Retreat in Difficult Times.
 And I thought it might be interesting to ask you, because I started thinking about this, reading you, to cast your mind back to how were rest and retreat experiences you had in your childhood, or didn’t have. [laughs] What did you learn about those things, either actively or from what you saw around you?